mgizatullin/modx-instagram-latest-posts/README.md

 # MODX Revolution: latest posts from Instagram
-This snippet allows us to get the latest posts from any Instagram user.
+This snippet allows us to get the latest posts from any non-private Instagram account.

 N.B.!
 Please take into account, 12 latest posts can be returned only as it's limited by Instagram.